Definition of Falls

 Western Australian example

-As falls in children are the cause of many child injuries, Kidsafe focus on this as part of their safety awareness.
-Kidsafe run a Safety Demonstration House and Resource Centre in Perth, which displays situations around the house that could be hazardous for young children and a range of prevention methods that individuals can implement to reduce the risk of injury.5
+As falls in children are the cause of many child injuries, Kidsafe WA focus on this as part of their safety awareness.
+Kidsafe WA run a Safety Demonstration House and Resource Centre in Perth, which displays situations around the house that could be hazardous for young children and a range of prevention methods that individuals can implement to reduce the risk of injury.5

 Key stakeholders in Western Australia

-Council on the Aging
+Council on the Ageing

 Department of Health Falls Prevention Health Network

-Department for Local Government and Communities
+Department for Local Government, Sport and Cultural Industries

 Silver Chain Nursing Association of Australia